rcties/PrinterPlusCOMM/README.md

 ### Example of use

-	This is a POS+ receipt implementation with this SDK.
+	This is a POS+ receipt implementated with this SDK.

 ![Download Link](/img/receipt.png)